puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

 * The `profiler` settings configure profiling:

     * `enabled`: If this is set to `true`, Puppet Server enables profiling for the Puppet Ruby code.
 The default is `false`.

+* The `product` settings configure update checking and analytics data collection:

+    * `check_for_updates`: If set to `false`, Puppet Server will not automatically check for updates, and will not send analytics data to Puppet.

+        If this setting is unspecified (default) or set to `true`, Puppet Server checks for updates upon start or restart, and every 24 hours thereafter, by sending the following data to Puppet:

+        * Product name
+        * Puppet Server version
+        * IP address
+        * Data collection timestamp

+        The data Puppet collects provides just one of many methods we use for learning about our community of users.
+The more we know about how you use Puppet, the better we can address your needs.
+No personally identifiable information is collected, and the data we collect is never used or shared outside Puppet.

 * The `puppet-admin` section configures Puppet Server's administrative API.
 (This API is unavailable with Rack or WEBrick Puppet masters.)